We were recently asked a probing question by a CIO - “What can AI automate for me that I couldn’t achieve with other simpler automation techniques?”

 Most businesses are filled with business processes which are carried out by humans.
 Some of these processes could move from no automation to being entirely automated, whilst others might move from say 70% automated to 80% automated.
 The business case for doing this across a single large enterprise could be overwhelming even with small incremental uplifts.

-This doesn't necessarily mean that these employees would be displaced, the same budget could instead be spent on doing valuable differentiated work.
-This could drive the business up the value curve whilst completely changing the nature of their cost base by eradicating the toil.
+This doesn't necessarily mean that these employees would be displaced, the same budget could instead be spent on doing valuable differentiated work or scale the business without the need for adding oodles of additional headcount.
+This drives real, tangible value creation whilst completely changing the nature of their cost base by eradicating the toil.

 Equally, this is absolutely transformative for the customer experience.
 Sticking with the same example, instead of waiting for 2 weeks for your refund, it could be evaluated and approved in 30 seconds by the AI.